-The large land holding comprising the HBGP has been explored in the past to varying degrees, with earliest efforts related to discovery of copper and gold in the Chetwynd Prospect area along

-Cing Cerf Brook in 1923.
-Subsequent exploration in this area was carried out by Burgeo Mines metal sulphide potential.
+The large land holding comprising the HBGP has been explored in the past to varying degrees, with earliest efforts related to discovery of copper and gold in the Chetwynd Prospect area along Cinq Cerf Brook in 1923.
+Subsequent exploration in this area was carried out by Burgeo Mines Ltd., Buchans Mining Co.
+Ltd., O'Brien Gold Mines Limited, Noranda Exploration Ltd., Rio Tinto Exploration Ltd. and Hudson Bay Oil and Gas Limited, with primary interest in assessment of base metal sulphide potential.

-Ltd., Buchans Mining Co.
-Ltd., O'Brien Gold Mines Limited, Noranda Exploration Ltd., Rio Tinto area with discovery of the Hope Brook gold deposit in 1983 by the Selco Division of BP.
-Adjoining areas of intrusive igneous rocks or younger felsic volcanics were initially held and explored by various other interests such as Dolphin Exploration Ltd., South Coast Ventures Ltd., Long Range
+The greatest focus of modern gold exploration efforts in this region began in the Cinq Cerf Brook area with discovery of the Hope Brook gold deposit in 1983 by the Selco Division of BP.
+Adjoining areas of intrusive igneous rocks or younger felsic volcanics were initially held and explored by various other interests such as Dolphin Exploration Ltd., South Coast Ventures Ltd., Long Range Resources Ltd. and Noranda Exploration Ltd. No major new gold discoveries other than the Hope Brook deposit were made during this period but several areas of interesting bedrock alteration were identified and initially assessed for gold potential.